 11 Components of Physical Fitness Definitions and Examples:

 - Agility – The ability to stop, start, and change directions quickly.
-Agility is a skill-related component of physical fitness. (example: a football player cutting across the field, a gymnast doing a floor routine, or a soccor player dribbling the ball around defenders) One’s agility can be increased by doing specific footwork drills on an agility ladder, staggered tire formation, or any other type of obstacle course that requires the individual to adjust body position, speed, and direction quickly.
-Agility can be tested by timing indivduals running through a series of staggered cones or obstacles for a predetermined distance.
+Agility is a skill-related component of physical fitness.
+One’s agility can be increased by doing specific footwork drills on an agility ladder, staggered tire formation, or any other type of obstacle course that requires the individual to adjust body position, speed, and direction quickly.
+Agility can be tested by timing individuals running through a series of staggered cones or obstacles for a predetermined distance.
+Examples of agility: A football player cutting across the field, a gymnast doing a floor routine, or a soccer player dribbling the ball around defenders.
 View the video at bottom of page to see examples of agility in action.

 - Balance – Controlling body positions while standing still or moving.
 Balance is a skill-related component of physical fitness.
 Balance can be tested by standing on one leg with eyes closed for 30 seconds on each leg.
 Balance can be improved by increasing one’s core strength.
-Specific training techniques using exercise equipment such as balance discs, Fit-Balls, BOSU, or standing on one leg while performing an exercise can help to improve one’s balance. (example: a gymnast on a balance beam, a surfer on a surfboard riding a wave, or a one leg deadlift pictured above)
+Specific training techniques using exercise equipment such as balance discs, Fit-Balls, BOSU, or standing on one leg while performing an exercise can help to improve one’s balance.
+Examples of balance: A gymnast on a balance beam, a surfer on a surfboard riding a wave, a one leg deadlift pictured above, or simply jumping around on one foot.

 - Flexibility – Moving specific joints or a group of joints through a wide range of motion (ROM).
 Flexibility is a health-related component of physical fitness that plays a very important role in the functioning of all individuals especially athletes. (example: a gymnast doing a leg split, someone doing yoga, or bending over to touch your toes) Flexibility can be measured by a sit-and-reach test.
-There are three techniques that can be used to increase one’s flexibility: ballistic stretching, static stretching, and proprioceptive neuromuscular facilitation (PNF).
+There are three techniques that can be used to increase one’s flexibility: ballistic stretching, static stretching, and proprioceptive neuromuscular facilitation.
 Ballistic stretching is a short-duration, high-force stretch that uses bouncing movements to stretch muscles.
 Ballistic stretching is a high-risk injury type of stretching and is not recommended to the general public.
 Bring It Home Personal Training does not teach this stretching technique.
 Static stretching is the most common type of stretching that uses slow and steady movements that takes a muscle to a point of slight tension and then force is slowly applied to produce a greater stretch.
-PNF stretching is more advanced and requires force applied against the stretching muscle while incorporating an isometric contraction of either the muscle being stretched or its opposite.
-This advanced type of stretching should be done with a professional trainer.
+Propricoceptive Neuromuscular Facilitation (PNF) stretching is more advanced and requires force applied against the stretching muscle while incorporating an isometric contraction on either the muscle being stretched or its opposite.
+This advanced type of stretching should be done with a professional fitness trainer or physical therapist.

-- Muscular Endurance – Using muscles repetitively without fatiguing (example: long-distance cycling, using a rowing machine, or doing push-ups until fatigue has been reached) Muscular Endurance can be measured by a 60 second push-up test.
+- Muscular Endurance – Using muscles repetitively without fatiguing for an extending period of time.
+Muscular Endurance can be measured by a 60 second push-up test or 60 second half sit-up or crunch test.
 Muscular endurance is a health-related component of physical fitness.
+Please click here for more information about muscular endurance.
+Examples of muscular endurance: Long-distance cycling, using a rowing machine or crewing, or doing push-ups until fatigue has been reached.

 - Power – The ability to use muscle strength quickly.
-Power is a skill-related component of physical fitness. (example: plyometric training, jumping exercises, or in track and field: the running long jump or high jump) How can power be improved or increased?
+Power is a skill-related component of physical fitness.
+How can power be improved or increased?
 Power can be increased by three general ways: increase the force-producing capabilities of muscles; decrease the time it takes to move across a distance due to faster speed; and increase the distance a force acts on one’s body.
 Total body strength training, increased flexibility through stretching, sport specific training and improved technique, sharp mental focus, and increased reaction time are many ways to improve overall power.
 Power can be tested by performing a vertical jump test.
+Examples of power: Plyometric training (such as jump squats or box jumps), jumping exercises, or in track and field-the running long jump or high jump.
 View the video at the bottom of this page to see examples of power in action.

 - Reaction Time – How quickly an individual responds to a stimulus.
-Reaction time is a skill-related component of physical fitness. (example: playing tennis/table tennis; a baseball player swinging at a pitch; or a soccer goalie saving a ball kicked at the goal) Reaction time can be tested in a variety of ways.
+Reaction time is a skill-related component of physical fitness.
+Reaction time can be tested in a variety of ways.
 A simple test is a Reaction Time Tester found at TopEndSports.com.
 Click here to take the test.
+Examples of reaction time: playing tennis or table tennis, a baseball player swinging at a pitch, or a soccer goalie saving a ball kicked at the goal.
 View the video at the bottom of this page to see examples of reaction time in action.

 - Speed – Performing a movement or covering a distance in a short period of time.
-Speed is a skill-related component of physical fitness. (example: sprinting 50 meters, swimming 50 meters, speed skating) Speed can be measured by timing a 40 yard dash.
+Speed is a skill-related component of physical fitness.
+Speed can be measured by timing a 40-yard dash.
+Individuals can increase speed by sprinting down hill or wearing a small parachute or weighted vest on your back while sprinting.
+Examples of speed: Sprinting 50 meters, swimming 50 meters as fast as possible, or speed skating.
 View the video at the bottom of this page to see examples of speed in action.

 The 5 components of physical fitness that are directly health-related and the 6 components of physical fitness that are skill-related (or sports-related) should be incorporated into your daily exercise routines.
 Combining all 11 components of fitness into your exercise program will certainly make you stronger, faster, improve your balance and flexibilty, and you will be able to perform daily routine tasks without fatique and exhaustion.